Nexfinity/CakeyBot-Wiki/changelists.md

 title: Changelist Category
 description:
 published: 1
-date: 2025-02-01T05:57:34.812Z
+date: 2025-02-01T06:00:38.783Z
 tags:
 editor: markdown
 dateCreated: 2024-03-07T20:44:02.615Z
 ---

-> This is an archived list for our previous changelists.
-Changelist data pre-dating 2019 can only be found on our Discord Server.
+> **Note:** This is an archived list for our previous changelists.
+If you are looking for our latest changelist, check out [this page](/changelists/changelist-2025).
 {.is-info}

 # [2024](/changelists/changelist-2024)